Doanh Wangemail: firstname.lastname@example.org

 "Colby, to me, remains a hidden gem in Division III tennis," Wang said.
 "We are in a conference (NESCAC) that is among the best, if not the best, in Division III tennis.
 We offer the best of both worlds in academics and athletics."

-Wang's men's squad was ranked in the northeast region in four of the past five years.
+Wang's men's squad is consistently ranked in the northeast region.
 He has had players named ITA scholar-athletes and both tennis squads were ITA All-Academic Teams.

 "The potential for the varsity tennis programs here at Colby is limitless," Wang said.
 "The program grows each year in one direction or another.
 With each passing year, the growth strengthens other facets of the program.
 It is exciting to be part of a program that continues to grow and develop into a regional and national contender."